robusta-dev/robusta/docs/configuration/sending-notifications.rst

         name: my_teams_sink           # arbitrary name
         webhook_url: <placeholder>    # a sink-specific parameter
         match: {}                     # optional routing rules (see below)
-        default: true                 # optional, see below
+        default: true                 # optional (see below)

-To use multiple sinks, place all of them in the ``sinksConfig`` section.
+To add a sink, update ``sinksConfig`` according to the instructions in :ref:`Sinks Reference`.
+Then do a :ref:`Helm Upgrade <Simple Upgrade>`.

+Configure as many sinks as you like.

+.. _sink-matchers:

 Routing Alerts to Specific Sinks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can define which messages a sink should accept by using *matchers*.
+Define which messages a sink accepts using *matchers*.

-For example, if we want Slack to only receive high-severity messages for the prod namespace:
+For example, Slack can be configured to receive high-severity messages in a specific namespace.
+Other messages will not be sent to Slack.

 .. code-block:: yaml